uw-nsl/Temporal_Forgetting/README.md

 - See `Temporal_sampling/calculate_Majority_Voting.ipynb`

 **Best-of-N**
-- See `Temporal_sampling/calculate_BoN.ipynb` (Code for calculating rewards of responses will be released soon)
+- See `Temporal_sampling/calculate_BoN.ipynb` (see Temporal_Forgetting/best-of-n/README.md for more details of how to calculate rewards.)

 The notebooks will generate visualization results similar to: